Titanic II (film): Production

-RMS Queen Mary docked as a hotel ship and tourist attraction in Long Beach, California was used as a stand-in for RMS Titanic II during the departure scenes and some of its interiors.
+The RMS Queen Mary, which is permanently docked as a hotel ship and tourist attraction in Long Beach, California was used as a stand-in for Titanic II during the departure scenes and some of its interiors.
 The ship had previously been used as stand-ins for the fictional similarly fated ocean liner SS Poseidon in The Poseidon Adventure (1972) and the original RMS Titanic in the 1979 television miniseries S.O.S.
 Titanic.

 Reception

 The film has received a negative response from most film critics.
-On the website TheCriticalCritics.com the film was reviewed as being "a mixed bag" since "it’s better than one might expect, but not as good as one might hope."
+On the website TheCriticalCritics.com, the film was reviewed as being "a mixed bag" since "it's better than one might expect, but not as good as one might hope."
 Though panned generally as "pretty lackluster" as well as "riddled with disaster movie clichés", the performances of some cast members were highlighted for praise, particularly Bruce Davison as a veteran U.S. Coast Guard captain.
 The movie as a whole was given a rating of "Don't Bother".